katai5plate/RPGMV-CoreScript-Reference/docs/jsdoc/Window_SkillList.md

 #### obtainEscapeParam (textState) → {number|string}

-Obtains the escape parameters from text codes in the text state when drawTextEx is used to draw text.
+Obtains the escape parameters from text cod[String](String.md)when drawTextEx is used to draw text.

 ##### Parameters: